 Whether you are looking for Medicare insurance, individual health insurance, Medicaid, or small business health plans, we’ll help you find the right option for your needs.
 We understand health insurance can be confusing with unfamiliar terms and complicated benefits.
 We’re here to make things simpler and clearer.
 We’ll help you compare health plan premiums and quickly learn about insurance basics, out-of-pocket costs, and any of the following topics:

-2014 has witnessed not only annual updates to health plans but significant changes to the vast segments of the American health insurance market.
-Learn about the most important provisions of Obamacare (Affordable Care Act) that may affect you as well as recent changes to Medicare insurance in 2014.
+2015 marks the second year of the Affordable Care Act.
+New plans are entering the market and premiums are changing.
+Get the facts about the most important provisions of Obamacare (Affordable Care Act) that may affect you as well as changes to Medicare insurance in 2015.

 How Health Insurance Is Changing

 In today’s market, the question is not whether health insurance is changing but how it is changing.
 Most notably, the Affordable Care Act (also known as Obamacare) has affected a variety of insurance markets including privately purchased insurance, small group insurance, Medicaid, and Medicare.
 Parallel to these changes in insurance are new models of healthcare delivery such as Accountable Care Organizations, Concierge Healthcare, and pharmacy clinics.
 Healthcare consumers are changing too.
 With rising deductibles, there is more incentive for consumers to compare prices for medical services before using them.
 This is part of a larger movement towards responsible healthcare use known as consumer-driven healthcare.